Pushing spectral siren cosmology into the third-generation era: a blinded mock data challenge: Blinded mock catalogs

 The S/N distribution of the drawn BBHs is shown in the left panel of \Cref{fig:cat-props}.
 Due to the high sensitivity of ET, the number of BBHs detected (S/N > 8) is $96\%$ of the total BBH population.
-However, we select two sub-catalogs, one consisting of 11896 events at S/N > 60 and one with 6843 events at S/N > 75, to ease the computing load of the analysis.
-This dataset will then allow to extrapolate the code performances at the full expected data volume.
+However, we selected two sub-catalogs, one consisting of 11896 events at S/N $>$ 60 and one with 6843 events at S/N $>$ 75 to ease the computing load of the analysis.
+This dataset then allows the code performances to be extrapolated at the full expected data volume.
 The primary mass and redshift distributions of these two sub-catalogs are given in the central and right panel of \Cref{fig:cat-props}.

-For parameter estimation, we approximate the GW likelihood for each detected event using a Fisher information matrix (FIM) approach.
+For parameter estimation, we approximated the GW likelihood for each detected event using a Fisher information matrix (FIM) approach.
 This method models the posterior distribution as a multivariate Gaussian, the covariance matrix of which is the inverse of the FIM, computed with \texttt{GWFAST}.
-This approximation has been verified in previous analyses \citep[see e.g][]{Borghi:2023opd, Tagliazucchi:2025ofb}, and works considered the very high S/N events considered in this study.
-In particular, we use \texttt{emcee} \citep{Foreman-Mackey:2012any} to draw 5000 PE samples for each event from the multivariate Gaussian mentioned above.
-During the MCMC sampling we impose physical priors on GW parameters.
+This approximation has been verified in previous analyses \citep[see e.g][]{Borghi:2023opd, Tagliazucchi:2025ofb}, and works for the very high S/N events considered in this study.
+In particular, we used \texttt{emcee} \citep{Foreman-Mackey:2012any} to draw 5000 PE samples for each event from the multivariate Gaussian mentioned above.
+During the Markov chain Monte Carlo (MCMC) sampling we imposed physical priors on GW parameters.
 The total prior used in each MCMC includes uniform distributions in $[0,10^5]\,\msun$ and $[0,1/4]$ for the chirp mass $\mathcal{M}_c$ and the symmetric mass ratio $\eta$, respectively, while all other waveform parameters were bounded in the same physical ranges from which they were drawn.
 The prior on the luminosity distance is proportional to $d^2_L$ and bounded in $[0,10^5]\,\si{\giga\parsec}$.
 The prior also includes the Jacobian of the transformation $(\mathcal{M}_c, \eta) \to (m^\dd_1, m^\dd_2)$ to ensure that the binary masses are uniformly distributed.
-We choose 5000 PE samples because this number is sufficient to satisfy the numerical stability criterion for the numerical integration of the integrals $I_i$ in \Cref{eq:hierarchical-lkl}.
-In particular, for \icaro we check at each MCMC step that the number of effective samples of each event is
+We chose 5000 PE samples because this number is sufficient to satisfy the numerical stability criterion for the numerical integration of the integrals $I_i$ in \Cref{eq:hierarchical-lkl}.
+In particular, for \icaro we checked at each MCMC step that the number of effective samples of each event is